 Lee: Give me a chance, I haven’t married her yet.

-It’s sad to know that these three won’t be gracing our screens or radios again in the forseeable future.
+It’s sad to know that these three won’t be gracing our screens or radios again in the foreseeable future.
 Never say never, because comebacks are the in thing, but in comedy there’s often a feeling of going out on a high that sticks more than it does in, say, music.
 I’m just really impressed that three separate entities, that I have real affection for, all managed to end without ruining anything.
 TV and drama rarely delivers such a thing, so for it to happen three times in such quick succession meant it really was a good Christmas!